 While the core Belle II software is mature it will have to be adjusted to the evolution of technology and requirements.
 It is therefore crucial that expertise is preserved like for any other component of the experiment.

 Acknowledgements

 We thank the KEK and DESY computing groups for valuable support.
-We acknowledge support from BMBF and EXC153.
+We rely on many open-source software packages and thank the communities providing them.
+We acknowledge support from BMBF and EXC153 1021 (Germany), and MEXT (Japan).